Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

 You can use the API functions provided in LibFilters-3.0.lua, search for "BEGIN LibFilters API functions BEGIN" and look below that tag, until "END LibFilters API functions END"

 ### Example code

+#### Hide items at the player backpack (inventory) ####
-The following example code initiates the library and adds a filter function to the normal player inventory, which will hide items which are bound.
+The following example code initiates the library and adds a filter function to the normal player inventory, which will hide items that are bound.
 -> See file /test/test.lua for more examples.
 ```lua

 --Call at EVENT_ADD_ON_LOADED as the library, once added to your addon's manifest .txt file tag ## DependsOn: LibFilters-3.0, will be ready then (loaded dependency before your addon was loaded)
 --Initi the library and it's API
 local libFilters = LibFilters3